craftcms/docs/docs/2.x/config-settings.md

 **Since**: Craft 1.0

-The amount of time Craft will remember a username and pre-populate it on the CP login page.
+The amount of time Craft will remember a username and pre-populate it on the control panel login page.

 Set to `false` to disable this feature altogether.